SanicTK2/iidxguide/docs/ab_start.md

 It is recommended that you jot down the card number on the back, just in case you lose it AND it isn't connected to a Konami account.

-### (Optional) Create a Konami account and link your eamusement card

-You can do this later - it is not a requirement to have a Konami account to play using the card.

-It is recommended that you create a Japanese account, and not an English-language international account.
-Only Japanese accounts are able to make full use of eamusement - such as paying for eamuse basic subscription (more features), linking profiles with eamusement cloud services, participating in KAC events, and so on.

-Follow the steps [here on remywiki](https://remywiki.com/E-amusement#Registering_a_Japanese_KONAMI_ID) with some help from Google Translate.
-You'll want to create a Japanese account and link your eamusement card number to your account.
-Note that the card can be freely unlinked and re-linked to different accounts at a later date.

-If you already linked your card to a non-Japanese Konami account, don't fret; you can always unlink and re-link to a Japanese account.

 ### Scan your card on the IIDX machine

 Scan your card on the green highlighted area.